Side-channel attack: Countermeasures

 obtain ${(y \cdot r^e)}^d = y^d \cdot r^{e\cdot d} = y^d \cdot r$.
 Since the decrypting system chose $r$, it can compute its inverse modulo $m$ to cancel out the factor $r$ in the result and obtain $y^d$, the actual result of the decryption.
 For attacks that require collecting side-channel information from operations with data controlled by the attacker, blinding is an effective countermeasure, since the actual operation is executed on a randomized version of the data, over which the attacker has no control or even knowledge.

-A more general countermeasure (in that it is effective against all side-channel attacks) is the masking countermeasure.
+As a countermeasure for message encryption, masking is effective against all side-channel attacks.
 The principle of masking is to avoid manipulating any sensitive value $y$ directly, but rather manipulate a sharing of it: a set of variables (called "shares") $y_1, ..., y_d$ such that $y = y_1 \oplus ... \oplus y_d$ (where $\oplus$ is the XOR operation).
 An attacker must recover all the values of the shares to get any meaningful information.

 Recently, white-box modeling was utilized to develop a low-overhead generic circuit-level countermeasure against both EM as well as power side-channel attacks.
 To minimize the effects of the higher-level metal layers in an IC acting as more efficient antennas, the idea is to embed the crypto core with a signature suppression circuit, routed locally within the lower-level metal layers, leading towards both power and EM side-channel attack immunity.